-Although we are not able to join together person this year for ADL’s annual Governor’s Holocaust Remembrance Program, we are fortunate to have video recordings of past programs that you can view today.
+Although we are not able to join together in person this year for ADL’s annual Governor’s Holocaust Remembrance Program, we welcome you to join us online for this year’s program on Thursday, April 28 at 5:30 by registering at https://support.ADL.org/GHRP2022.
+We are also fortunate to have video recordings of past programs that you can view today.
 These records of remarkable keynote presentations, as well as video footage of only the second presentation of the Righteous Among the Nations recognition ever in Colorado, are a testament to the importance of Holocaust remembrance and education.
 We hope you find them as meaningful and moving as we do.

-The 2016 program featured the presentation of the Righteous Among the Nations to the family of rescuer Dr. Maria Kiss Madi (beginning at approximately the 30 minute mark) and keynote remarks by Survivor Margit Meissner (beginning at approximately the 1 hour mark). https://www.youtube.com/watch?v=yW3HAzemkHE
+The 2016 program featured the presentation of the Righteous Among the Nations to the family of rescuer Dr. Maria Kiss Madi (beginning at approximately the 30 minute mark) and keynote remarks by Survivor Margit Meissner (beginning at approximately the 1 hour mark).
+Watch the 2016 event here!

 Margit Meissner, now age 98, travels the world on behalf of the US Holocaust Memorial Museum and Women to Women International speaking about her remarkable escape from war-torn Europe, a career that took her all over the world including to the Nuremburg Trials, and her ongoing mission to shed light on modern-day genocide and the current refugee crisis.
 Ms. Meissner is also the author of the memoir Margit’s Story.